2002 Marib airstrike: Under international law

 Asma Jahangir, a United Nations special rapporteur, believed the strike to be an extrajudicial killing.

 The strike was viewed by the international community as not occurring within a legally defined battlefield, where actions would be governed by the law of war and international humanitarian law.
 The Bush administration sought to portray the strike as part of "an armed conflict against Al Qaida" and the target as an enemy combatant due to Harithi's involvement in the USS Cole bombing, but at the same time they classified the war on terror as neither type of recognized armed conflict: an international conflict between sovereign states or a non-international conflict, which referred to state's fighting insurgencies or civil wars within their own territory.
-Due to this, the strike was viewed as taking place in a nation which was considered to be at peace with the US, thus invoking international human rights law, which was the lens through which critics of the strike viewed it.
+Due to this, the strike was viewed as taking place in a nation considered to be at peace with the US, thus invoking international human rights law, the lens through which critics of the strike viewed it.

-Sweden's foreign minister, Anna Lindh, called the strike a summary execution, arguing that "even terrorists must be treated according to international law.
+Sweden's foreign minister Anna Lindh called the strike a summary execution, arguing "even terrorists must be treated according to international law.
 Otherwise any country can start executing those whom they consider terrorists".
 In a letter directed to Bush, Amnesty International stated "if this was the deliberate killing of suspects in lieu of arrest in circumstances in which they did not pose an immediate threat, the killings would be extrajudicial executions in violation of international human rights law", urging his administration to condemn the practice and hold those involved responsible.
 Human Rights Watch initially viewed the strike as legitimate, considering Harithi's status as a combatant to be valid and factoring in the lack of law enforcement that might apprehend him in the ungoverned region.
-However, it later wrote in its year-end report that it could set a precedent for a "huge loophole in due process protections worldwide" if the US could single-handedly determine who is a combatant and then act on it.
+However, it later wrote in its year-end report the strike could set a precedent for a "huge loophole in due process protections worldwide" if the US could single-handedly determine who is a combatant and then act on it.
 Charles Allen, deputy general counsel of the Department of Defense, rejected these criticisms by claiming the strike to be an act of self-defense and consistent with the law of war.
-He further said that the US was not obliged to tell the militants to surrender before they launched the strike as it was a "lawful military target".
+He further said the US was not obliged to tell the militants to surrender before they launched the strike as it was a "lawful military target".